Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been underdogs in 31 games this season and have come away with the win 18 times (58.1%) in those contests.
+- The Giants have won in 19, or 59.4%, of the 32 contests they have been named as odds-on underdogs this year.

-- San Francisco has entered 22 games this season as the underdog by +100 or more and is 12-10 in those contests.
+- San Francisco has a record of 15-12 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Giants have a 50% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that the Giants have a 51.2% chance of pulling out a win.

-- The Giants have posted a record of 4-7-0 against the spread this season.
+- The Giants have an against the spread mark of 4-7-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!